InjectiveLabs/injective-docs/.gitbook/developers-evm/smart-contracts/interact-hardhat.md

 You should already have a Hardhat project set up, and have deployed your smart contract successfully.
 See the [deploy a smart contract using Hardhat](./deploy-hardhat.md) tutorial for how to do so.

-Optionally, but strongly recommended: You should also have verified your smart contract successfully.
+Optionally, but strongly recommended: You should also have successfully verified your smart contract.
 See the [verify a smart contract using Hardhat](./verify-hardhat.md) tutorial for how to do so.

 ## Start the Hardhat console